niketagrawal/til/python/dependency-management/dependency-management.md

 Render reproducility and visibility to the software by managing dependencies in a manner that allows easy distribution of the software package by the developer and the replication of the development environment by potential contributors and users.

 ### Choosing Conda as development environment for better software reproducibility
-Using conda environment for development provides the possibility for managing the depdnencies in a way that allows the software be distributed and be used by the users who use conda and also those who don't , i.e., using just pip (+ virtual env if desired)
+Using conda environment for development provides the possibility for managing the depdnencies in a way that allows the software to be distributed and used by the users who use conda and also those who don't , i.e., using just pip (+ virtual env if desired)

 Conda allows to create isolated virtual environments, as a best practice one environment should be cerated for each project.
 See conda/conda.md for more information